canonical/snapcraft/docs/services-and-daemons.rst

        command: bin/os-release.sh
        daemon: simple

-The value for ``daemon:`` can be one of the following:
+The value for the ``daemon`` keyword can be one of the following:

+``simple``
--  **simple** Run for as along as the service is active - this is typically the default option.
+   Run for as along as the service is active.
+This is typically the default. option.
+``oneshot``
--  **oneshot** Run once and exit after completion, notifying systemd.
+   Run once and exit after completion, notifying systemd.
 After completion, the daemon is still considered active and *running*.
+``forking``
--  **forking** The configured command calls ``fork()`` as part of its start-up and the parent process is then expected to exit when start-up is complete.
-This isn’t the recommended behaviour on a modern Linux system.
+   The configured command calls ``fork()`` as part of its start-up and the parent process is then expected to exit when start-up is complete.
+This is not the recommended behaviour on a modern Linux system.
+``notify``
--  **notify** Assumes the command will send a signal to *systemd* to indicate its running state.
+   Assumes that the command will send a signal to *systemd* to indicate its running state.
 Note this requires usage of the :ref:`daemon-notify interface <the-daemon-notify-interface>`.
+``dbus``
+    Assumes that the command will claim a D-Bus name to indicate its running state to *systemd*.

 In addition to the above types of daemon or service, the following can be set to help manage how a service is run, how it can be stopped, and what should happen after it stops: